Landskrona-IT/vart-landskrona-web/README.md

-# Ett bättre Helsingborg - Web form
+# Vårt Landskrona - Web form

-This repository contains a webpage with a pre-designed form that is intended to be embedded into the [Ett bättre Helsingborg](https://github.com/helsingborg-stad/ett-battre-helsingborg-app) app's WebView component.
+This repository contains a webpage with a pre-designed form that is intended to be embedded into the [Vårt Landskrona](https://github.com/Landskrona-IT/vart-landskrona-app) app's WebView component.

 ## License
 Distributed under the [MIT License](LICENSE).